Writing in childhood: 1. The emergent stage (6-8 years)

 The initial stage of writing in childhood is marked by early literacy skills like drawing and scribbling, which become more recognizable as writing as children enhance their fine motor abilities.
 The development of fine motor abilities, which are activated from practices of tracing and drawing letters and symbols, help children to begin to form letters.
-It is widely regarded as the most crucial phase in developing children's writing skills because it gives them a fundamental understanding of writing and reading texts.
-This step lays the foundation for grasping the connection between written and spoken language.
+This stage is considered important in the development of children's early writing skills because it gives them a fundamental understanding of writing and reading texts.
+It also lays the foundation for grasping the connection between written and spoken language.
 Research has shown that during this age range, children experiment with different ways to convey meaning, thus realizing that writing is a symbol of language.
 During this stage, children begin to grasp the notion that writing represents language, and they test various ways of creating marks on paper to convey meaning.
-Executive functions development such as memory and self control also plays a key role during this stage.
+Psychologists have also demonstrated that during these developmental stages, the skills of children are determined by their interactions and the amount of experience they receive at a young age.
+Executive function development such as memory and self-control, also play a key role during this stage.
+Research shows that literacy-rich home environments are helpful to emergent writing development by giving the opportunity for the children to interact with storytelling, books and writing materials.'
 These functions allow children to plan and draft their writing tasks.
 Evidence based practices include combining writing with reading activities to allow children to practice writing for other purposes such as storytelling and writing practical documents.
 Teachers can integrate these practices of modeling letters into children's early writing experiences to influence an understanding of writing structure.

+Research suggests that early writing development has several interacting factors including transcription skills, idea generation and behavioral self-regulation.
+Self-regulation becomes especially important when children get involved in writing tasks that are more complex.